-The first step is configuration.
+The first step is the configuration.
 You can configure the Java client declaratively or programmatically.
-We will use the programmatic approach throughout this tutorial.
-Please refer to the Java Client Declarative Configuration section for details.
+We use the programmatic approach for this section, as shown below.

 ''' ClientConfig clientConfig = new ClientConfig(); clientConfig.getGroupConfig().setName("dev"); clientConfig.getNetworkConfig().addAddress("10.90.0.1", "10.90.0.2:5702"); '''